Aalphakeem-Adroit/requirement-analysis/README.md

 ### 5. Improves Quality and User Satisfaction
 Well-defined requirements ensure that the **final system meets both functional and non-functional needs** such as performance, usability, and security.
 This directly contributes to user satisfaction and overall system success.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several structured activities that help ensure the system is well-defined and aligned with stakeholder expectations.
+Below are the five key activities:

+- **Requirement Gathering**
+  - Collecting information about what stakeholders need from the system.
+  - Involves interviews, surveys, observations, and reviewing existing documentation.
+  - Focuses on capturing all possible requirements at an initial level.

+- **Requirement Elicitation**
+  - Engaging with stakeholders to **clarify, refine, and uncover hidden needs**.
+  - Techniques include brainstorming sessions, workshops, prototyping, and use case discussions.
+  - Ensures both functional and non-functional requirements are identified.

+- **Requirement Documentation**
+  - Recording the gathered and elicited requirements in a structured, clear, and precise format.
+  - Common artifacts include **Software Requirement Specification (SRS)**, user stories, and use case diagrams.
+  - Acts as a reference point throughout the SDLC.

+- **Requirement Analysis and Modeling**
+  - Examining requirements to detect conflicts, overlaps, or ambiguities.
+  - Modeling the system using tools such as **flowcharts, data flow diagrams (DFD), and Unified Modeling Language (UML)** diagrams.
+  - Helps visualize how the system should behave and interact with users.

+- **Requirement Validation**
+  - Reviewing requirements with stakeholders to ensure they are accurate, complete, and feasible.
+  - Confirms that requirements meet business goals and user expectations.
+  - Helps identify errors early, reducing the risk of project failure.